issp-center-dev/H-wave/docs/en/source/uhfk/filespecification/config/index_config.rst

   **Description :**

-  Relaxes range checks on parameter and interaction definitions;
+  Relax the checks that the distances of hopping and interaction are within the halves of ``CellShape``;
-  if true, warns and continues execution, otherwise stops.
+  if true, warn and continue execution, otherwise stop.

 ``log`` section
 ================================